 - Testing the patient's reflexes to see if there has been any nerve damage.

 - Using some basic recall tests to examine the patient's cognitive function.

-Watch YouTube Video: Can Someone Fully Recover from Traumatic Brain Injury?
-The video below provides some insights on whether someone can recover from a traumatic brain injury.South Lake Tahoe, CA
+The YouTube video below provides insights into whether someone can recover from a traumatic brain injury.Call Our Brain Injury Lawyers in South Lake Tahoe, CA

 If you suffered a traumatic brain injury in an accident, our experienced South Lake Tahoe brain injury attorneys at AutoAccident.com can help.
 Call our legal team today at (530) 392-9400 or (800) 404-5400 to schedule a complimentary consultation.
 We offer free, friendly legal advice on how to bring a TBI case for fair compensation